globalrestorationproject/globalrestorationproject.github.io/index.md

 cover-img: /assets/img/homepage.jpg/
 ---

-The Global RESTORATION Project is a global interdisciplinary initiative to help create a future of RESTORATION to save a living planet Earth with:
-* Responsible Energy
-* Smart Technology
-* Organic Regenerative Agroecology
-* Territorially Integrated Operational Networks

 Welcome to our newly-launched website!
 Although our Global RESTORATION Project was started in 2020, we are just now “going live” with this website.
 We appreciate your patience as we continue building the website, and we welcome any suggestions and questions you might have.
 Suggestions can be directed to Contact@GlobalRestorationProject.org.

 **Why we want you here:** (1) to *contribute* ideas, links to related organizations, and energy (**not money**) to the Global RESTORATION Project and (2) to *benefit* from the resources that the GRP povides - information, contacts, essays, and more.
 For details, see the "What You Can Do" page, under the "About Us" tab.